stellar-deprecated/bridge-server/readme_compliance.md

 #### Response

-This callback should return `200 OK` status code and JSON object with the customer KYC info:
+This callback should return `200 OK` status code and JSON object with the customer compliance info:

 ```json
 {